LyimeS/Eris/README.md

 # Eris
-A simple multiplayer game for the Godot engine
+A simple multiplayer game for the Godot engine 3

-**I promise I will improve this README as soon as I can**
+**Please note: (almost) everything you see in here is under construction** **This is a game in development (just like this text), and contributions are welcome :)**

 ## This project uses:
 * GDQuest's Grid based movement in 2d as base: <https://github.com/GDQuest/godot-demos>
-* "Creepy Comedy", "Jungle Mission", "Lurking Sloth" and "USSR" from <https://freepd.com>
+* Songs: "Creepy Comedy" by  Rafael Krux, "Jungle Mission" by  Rafael Krux, "Lurking Sloth" by Alexander Nakarada, and "USSR" by Alexander Nakarada.
+Tracks available in <https://freepd.com>
-* "Digital Audio" by  Kenney Vleugels: <https://kenney.nl/assets/digital-audio>
+* Sound Effects from "Digital Audio" by  Kenney Vleugels: <https://kenney.nl/assets/digital-audio>